With more cash and a launch, Vannevar Labs is reconnecting Silicon Valley to its defense industry roots – TechCrunch

 Silicon Valley was once one of the most productive regions in the country for the defense industry, churning out chips and technologies that helped the United States overtake the Soviet Union during the Cold War.
 Since then, the region has been known far less for silicon and defense than for the consumer internet products of Google, Facebook and Netflix.

-A small number of startups though are attempting to revitalize that important government-industry nexus as the rise of China pushes more defense planners in Washington to double down on America’s technical edge.
+A small number of startups, though, are attempting to revitalize that important government-industry nexus as the rise of China pushes more defense planners in Washington to double down on America’s technical edge.
 Vannevar Labs is one of this new crop, and it has hit some new milestones in its quest to displace traditional defense contractors with Silicon Valley entrepreneurial acumen.

 I last chatted with the company just as it was debuting in late 2019, having raised a $4.5 million seed.
 The company has been quiet and heads down the past two years as it developed a product and traction within the defense establishment.
 Now it’s ready to reveal a bit more of what all that work has culminated in.

 First, the company officially launched its Vannevar Decrypt product in January of this year.
-It’s focused on foreign language natural language processing, organizing overseas data and resources that are collected by the intelligence community and then immediately translating and interpreting those documents for foreign policy decision-makers.
+It’s focused on foreign language natural language processing, organizing overseas data and resources that are collected by the intelligence community and then immediately translating and interpreting those documents for foreign policy decisionmakers.
 CEO and co-founder Brett Granberg said that the product “went from one deployment to a dozen adoptions.”

-Second, the company raised a $12 million Series A investment in May from Costanoa Ventures and Point72 with General Catalyst participating.
+Second, the company raised a $12 million Series A investment in May from Costanoa Ventures and Point72, with General Catalyst participating.
 Costanoa and GC co-led the startup’s seed round.

 Finally, the company has been on a hiring spree.
 The team has grown into a crew of 20 employees, and the firm last week brought on Scott Sanders to lead business development.
 Sanders was one of the earliest employees at Anduril, and had spent several years at the company.
-Vannevar also added John Doyle, a long-time Palantir employee who was head of its national security business, onto its board according to Granberg.
+Vannevar also added to its board John Doyle, a long-time Palantir employee who was head of its national security business, according to Granberg.
 Today, the team is equally split between national security folks and technologists, and he says that the team is set to double this year.

 With a few years of hindsight, Granberg says that he has refined what he considers the best model for defense tech startups to break into the hardscrabble market at the Pentagon and across Northern Virginia.